himadriganguly/wordpress-jquery-latest-news-ticker/readme.txt

 = 1.0.0 =
 * Initial upload of jQuery Latest News Ticker - flexible and easy to configure news ticker rotator

+= 1.0.1 =
+* Added start and end date to ticker text